 We can then use the Ideal Gas Law to replace densities with virtual temperatures because the pressure of the parcel and its surrounding air is the same:

 If B > 0, then the parcel accelerates upwards; if B < 0, then the parcel accelerates downwards.

 We look at the instability at each point in the environmental temperature profile and can determine Γenv for each point.

-If Γenv < Γd, the parcel accelerates downward for positive Δz (positive stability).
+If Γenv < Γd, the parcel accelerates downward for positive Δz (statically stable environment).

-If Γenv > Γd, the parcel accelerates upward for positive Δz (negative static stability).
+If Γenv > Γd, the parcel accelerates upward for positive Δz (statically unstable environment).